NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 :numref:`p19-disparity` shows the outputs of ``disparitydebug``.

-If the input images are map-projected (georeferenced) and the alignment method is ``none``, all images output by stereo are georeferenced as well, such as GoodPixelMap, D_sub, disparity, etc. As such, all these data can be overlayed in ``stereo_gui``. ``disparitydebug`` also
+If the input images are mapprojected (georeferenced) and the alignment method is ``none``, all images output by stereo are georeferenced as well, such as GoodPixelMap, D_sub, disparity, etc. As such, all these data can be overlayed in ``stereo_gui``. ``disparitydebug`` also